 How many stitches do you cast on for a temperature blanket?

-You’re going to have 365 or 366 rows in your blanket so if you want it to be square you’ll need to cast on about 340 stitches.
+You’re going to have 365 or 366 rows in your blanket for a full year so if you want it to be square you’ll need to cast on about 340 stitches.

 It’s a good idea to make a gauge swatch before you get started to give you a good idea of just how big your blanket could turn out to be.